cantina/cantina/README.md

 An important function of Cantina is to centralize your app's configuration.

 Cantina delegates to [node-etc](https://www.github.com/cpsubrian/node-etc) to handle many different configuration sources.
-When you call `app.setup()` the following sources will be automatically checked and loaded (by order of precedence):
+When you call `app.load()` the following sources will be automatically checked and loaded (by order of precedence):